monkenWu/codeIgniter4-taiwan-User-Guide/source/dbmgmt/migration.rst

     > php spark migrate -g test -n Blog

-When using the `-all` option, it will scan through all namespaces attempting to find any migrations that have not been ran.
+When using the `-all` option, it will scan through all namespaces attempting to find any migrations that have not been run.
 These will all be collected and then sorted as a group by date created.
 This should help to minimize any potential conflicts between the main application and any modules.

 **rollback**